bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

 This instantiates an object ``bdb`` of class :class:`~bigchaindb_driver.BigchainDB`.
-When instantiating a :class:`~bigchaindb_driver.BigchainDB` object without arguments (as above), it uses the default BigchainDB API Root Endpoint ``http://localhost:9984/api/v1``.
+When instantiating a :class:`~bigchaindb_driver.BigchainDB` object without arguments (as above), it uses the default BigchainDB Root URL Endpoint ``http://localhost:9984``.

 If you want to connect to something other than a BigchainDB node on localhost, see :doc:`the page about other connection options <connect>`.